QasimMughal05/QasimMughal05/README.md

-- 👋 Hi, I’m @QasimMughal05
+- 👋 Hi, I’m @QasimMughal
-- 👀 I’m interested in ...
+- 👀 I’m Software Tech Savvy
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Sciences
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Dig Data
-- 📫 How to reach me ...
+- 📫 Reach me qasimmohamad551@gmail.com
+-
 <!---
 QasimMughal05/QasimMughal05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.